wazuh/wazuh-documentation/source/user-manual/configuration/centralized-agent-configuration.rst

     <agent_config profile="database">
         <localfile>
-            <location>/var/log/database.loglocation>
+            <location>/var/log/database.log</location>
             <log_format>syslog</log_format>
         </localfile>
     </agent_config>

+2. Run /var/ossec/bin/verify-agent-conf and if any errors are reported, fix them and return to step one.
+Failure to perform this step may allow errors to be pushed to agents, preventing them from running.
+If that happens, you may be forced to visit each agent manually to recover them.

-2. Push the configuration to the agents
+3. Push of the configuration to the agents

-The manager will push the configuration automatically to the agents.
-It can take a while for it to complete, if you restart the manager the file will be pushed much faster.
+Each time agents check-in to the manager (10 minute default), they pull a fresh copy of *agent.conf* if a new version is available.
+However, the new *agent.conf* is not used by the agent until the next time the agent is restarted in step 5.
+Restarting the manager will speed up how quickly it makes the new *agent.conf* available to the agents.

-3. Check if the agent received the configuration
+4. Check if the agent received the configuration

-Once the agent received the configuration, the "Client version" field will have the md5sum of the agent.conf file.
+Once an agent received the configuration, the "Client version" field will have the md5sum of the *agent.conf* file.

 .. code-block:: console